hashicorp/terraform/website/source/docs/provisioners/connection.html.markdown

 **Additional arguments only supported by the "winrm" connection type:**

+* `user` - The user that we should use for the connection.
+Defaults to "Administrator".

+* `password` - The password we should use for the connection.
+In some cases this is provided by the provider.

+* `port` - The port to connect to.
+Defaults to 5985.

 * `https` - Set to true to connect using HTTPS instead of HTTP.

 * `insecure` - Set to true to not validate the HTTPS certificate chain.

 * `cacert` - The CA certificate to validate against.

+**Additional arguments only supported by the "docker" connection type:**

+* `containerId` - Id of container to connects to.
+This is only relevant with the [null_resource](/docs/provisioners/null_resource.html) as it is automatically provided by the `docker` provider.

+* `cert_path` - (Optional) Path to a directory with certificate information for connecting to the Docker host via TLS.

 <a id="bastion"></a>
 ## Connecting through a Bastion Host with SSH